The State of Mobile SDKs in 2016

 The most used SDK in this category for both All Apps and the Top 200 is Adobe (used by Google Docs, Walgreens).
 For All Apps, Apptentive (used by Zillow, TMobile, Kohls), Urban Airship (used by OfferUp, Starbucks, Walmart), and Pushwoosh (used by Bitmoji, Prisma) are all within less than 0.5% of one another in terms of market penetration.
 For the Top 200, the cream of the crop includes Localytics (used of Hulu, Kindle), Appboy (used by Soundcloud, iHeartRadio, Trivia Crack), and Urban Airship (used by OfferUp, Pink Nation).

-The engagement space has certainly gone through many changes through the years.
+The engagement space has certainly gone through many changes over the years.
 Urban Airship, founded in 2009 (only a year after the first version of the App Store was released), was a pioneer in the space, initially offering basic push notifications instead of having to deal with the Apple Push Notification Service (a.k.a.
 APNs).
-As the space has grown, more companies have entered the space and more functionality has been offered.
-Beyond push, services like like A/B testing, in-app messaging, user segmentation, and emails have become critical parts of engaging users.
+As space has grown, more companies have entered the space, and more functionality has been offered.
+Beyond push, services like A/B testing, in-app messaging, user segmentation, and emails have become critical parts of engaging users.

 If you provide a service through your app, you need to find a way to collect in-app payments.
 In this scenario, developers often turn to easy-to-integrate Payment SDKs because they enable your app to accept credit card or bank payments.

 These are the top SDKs developers are using to accept payments through their apps: